-Prague is capital and largest of Czech Republic in Europe.
+Prague is the capital and largest of Czech Republic in Europe.
 Prague is also known as “City of Hundred Spires”.
 In this article read about What to do in Historical Prague.

 Prague is historical, charming, romantic, rustic, lively, ancient and modern city.